Łabiszyn: History

 Under Prussian rule, the town was part of Kreis Schubin in the Province of Posen until 1919.
 It was also part of the German Empire from 1871.
 According to the German census of 1890, the town had a population of 2,328, of which 900 (38.7%) were Poles.
 In the aftermath of World War I, the town's inhabitants played an important role in the Greater Poland uprising (1918-1919).
 In 1919, the Łabiszyn insurgents won a decisive victory against the Germans and the town became part of the newly established Second Polish Republic.
 Within interwar Poland, the town was initially located in the Poznań Voivodeship and then in the Pomeranian Voivodeship.

 After the German-Soviet invasion of Poland, which started World War II in September 1939, the town was invaded and occupied by Nazi Germany. Łabiszyn was one of the sites of executions of Poles carried out by Germany in 1939 as part of the Intelligenzaktion.
 In 1940, the Germans renamed the town Lüderitz, in memory of Adolf Lüderitz, founder of the German South West Africa colony.
 Towards the end of World War II in 1945, the town was captured by the Red Army and restored to Poland.

+Transport

+Łabiszyn lies within a ring consisting of voivodeship roads 254, 253 and 246.

+The nearest railway station is Brzoza Bydgoska.